Fellow-Consulting-AG/docapp-docs/docs/en/docbits/table-extraction/group-function.md

 ---
 title: "Group function to extract data from tables"
 description: The group function is one of the most important feature to extract data form tables.
-Once a table has been extracted via Docbits (DOC²) and the columns have been mapped the obtained data can be grouped to get a structured result set of all extracted data.
+Once a table has been extracted via DocBits (DOC²) and the columns have been mapped the obtained data can be grouped to get a structured result set of all extracted data.
 date: "2022-02-24"
 tags:
   - Tables
   - Table Extraction
-  - Docbits (DOC²)
+  - DocBits (DOC²)
 ---

 # Group function to extract data from tables

-Once a table has been extracted via Docbits (DOC²) and the columns have been mapped ([Mapping of columns](/docbits/table-extraction/mapping-of-columns/)) the obtained data can be grouped to get a structured result set of all extracted data.
+Once a table has been extracted via DocBits (DOC²) and the columns have been mapped ([Mapping of columns](/docbits/table-extraction/mapping-of-columns/)) the obtained data can be grouped to get a structured result set of all extracted data.

 [Sign up for a 30 days free trail](https://app.polydocs.io){ .md-button .md-button--primary }